 Under California Penal Code § 17(b), a so-called “wobbler” offense can be changed by a judge from a felony offense to a misdemeanor offense as long as you are eligible and upon filing a proper motion to the court.
 In fact, the judge can reduce a felony to a misdemeanor even when the prosecutor objects.

-Legal Definition of Felony Reduction to Misdemeanor
+Legal Definition of PC 17(b)

-- When a crime is punishable by discretion from the court, either by imprisonment in county jail or state prison, under provisions of Penal Code Section 1170(h), or by fine and imprisonment in county jail, it's a misdemeanor, (3) When the court grants probation to defendant without imposition of a sentence, and when probation was granted, the court declares the offense to be a misdemeanor.
+Under California Penal Code Section 17(b), the legal statute is described as follows: "When a crime is punishable by discretion from the court, either by imprisonment in county jail or state prison, under provisions of Penal Code Section 1170(h), or by fine and imprisonment in county jail, it's a misdemeanor, (3) When the court grants probation to defendant without imposition of a sentence, and when probation was granted, the court declares the offense to be a misdemeanor."

-Which Felonies are Eligible for Reduction?
+Felonies Eligible for Reduction

-California Penal Code Section 17(b) states that in order to be eligible for reduction, you must have been convicted of a "wobbler offense," granted probation, and not have been sentenced to a California state prison, or sentenced to a suspended prison sentence.
+California Penal Code Section 17(b) states that in order to be eligible for reduction, you must have been convicted of a "wobbler offense," granted probation, and not have been sentenced to a California state prison or sentenced to a suspended prison sentence.

 It's important to note here that you need to understand exactly what a wobbler is.
 As stated above, a "wobbler" is an offense that can be charged as either a misdemeanor or a felony.
 Some common examples of California "wobbler" offenses include: